-An MA programme with ERASMUS funded overseas Teaching Practice placement.
+An MA programme which includes Teaching Practice and Theory.

-The MA in TESOL is the only Master's level TESOL programme in the United Kingdom which offers an overseas teaching practice placement.
-Students spend eight weeks in Hungary teaching in primary or secondary schools and are supervised by Ulster University staff.
-Part-time students spend four weeks on Teaching Practice in year 1 and four weeks in year 2.
+The MA in TESOL is the only Master's level TESOL programme in the United Kingdom which offers an ERASMUS funded overseas teaching practice placement.
+Students spend eight weeks in Hungary teaching in state primary or secondary schools and are supervised by University of Ulster staff.
+Part-time students spend four weeks in Hungary in year 1 and four weeks in Northern Ireland in year 2.